NickGrunert/master-thesis/modules/03_truth_compare.typ

     )<fig:truth_compare:final>

     Two datasets demonstrate only a relatively minor correlation, while one exhibits no correlation.
-    Nevertheless, this can be traced back to the effects of normalization, which distorts the perception of the data visually.
+    Nevertheless, this can be traced back to the effects of normalisation, which distorts the perception of the data visually.
     Initially, all data points were closely grouped, which led to this observation.
     Despite the inability to identify a more precise solution to this problem, an examination of the segmentations themselves suggests that they are not of bad quality.